peterheldens/data-logger/README.md

 - Press **Button A** to swith to **MakeCode** (this is the default)
 - Press **Button B** to swith to **Excel Data Streamer**

+> [!IMPORTANT]
-Note: The micro:bit connection is limited to 1 stream at a time.
+> The micro:bit can be connected to exactly one target system at a time.
 So if the micro:bit is connected to MakeCode on the web, it can't be connected to Excel or the Windows 10 App.
+So to switch data logging from one target to the other, first *disconnect* the active connection first.

+> [!NOTE]
-Note: There is a seperate MakeCode Extension available for data streamer.
-See[pxt-hacking-stem](https://makecode.microbit.org/pkg/microsoft/pxt-hacking-stem).
-However, this extension is not (yet) used in this script.
+> There is a separate MakeCode Extension available for Data Streamer.
+This extension is not (yet) used in this repository.
+For more info, see [pxt-hacking-stem](https://makecode.microbit.org/pkg/microsoft/pxt-hacking-stem).

-#### MakeCode Device Console data loggin provides:
+#### Data logger capabilities in MakeCode Device Console
 - real-time data logging
 - real-time visual graphics
 - recording of data